With a combination of a small number of people + software + servers and robots.

 For example, the functions to be used are summarized as requirements definition, usability is created as web design, and a place to store information is created as a database, which is then combined into a single system.

 We also work on ranking high on search engines, post on social media, and send out press releases to let people know about it.

 At first glance, all of these things seem important, but if we compare this to the construction of public facilities, we start to feel that something is missing.

 The first step is to put together a list of possible uses by local residents, decide on the exterior and interior of the building, and create a multi-purpose room management office.

 In order to inform the community about the new facility, we give priority to posting it on bulletin boards, telling people we know, and putting it on circulars.

-Is that enough to really see the "view" that people enjoy and use?
+Will that be enough to see the "view" that people really enjoy and use?

 I feel like I'm missing something.

 Perhaps it seems to lack "something fun" that would make the people living there feel richer in their lives.

 I believe that one of the most important things when creating an IT service is how you build that part of the service.